russellar/nearmap-HyperVision-coding-test/README.md

 ## Output format

 An ascii text file containing one line for each colour band in the image (in the order red, green, blue).
-Each line is a comma separated list of the pixel count for each value (0-255).
+Each line is a comma separated list of the pixel count for each value.

 ## Submission instructions